Challenge Accepted: Watch Philadelphia High School Students Hear Challenges to Community-Based Issues at the Aspen Challenge Opening Forum

 Teams of eight students and two educator coaches will reconvene in eight weeks to present solutions before a panel of judges and peers for a chance to bring their ideas to the Aspen Ideas Festival stage this summer.

-Check out challenges issued at the Aspen Challenge: Philadelphia Opening Forum below and at aspenchallenge.org.
+Check out challenges issued at the Aspen Challenge: Philadelphia Opening Forum at aspenchallenge.org.